 In other words, conversion rates are so interlinked to page loading speeds that a three second delay can mean the loss of over a third of potential customers.

 Google has measured the time a page loads for a number of years now, making it a significant part of the way that they measure a site’s SEO rankings.
 The reason for this is to assess a website’s usability, for a better overall customer experience.
-The quicker a page loads, from whatever location, has a positive correlation to the conversion rates of service users and sales.
+The quicker a page loads, from whatever location, has a positive correlation to the conversion rates of SEO services.

 Google actually explains how and why that they measure speed for usability, and that website owners can check their performance using the following tools: